stablekernel/aqueduct/source/docs/http/structure.md

   application_name.dart
 ```

 The name of any Dart application is defined by the `name` key in `pubspec.yaml`.
 In order for `aqueduct serve` to run your application, there must be a `.dart` file in `lib/` with that same name.
-This is your application library file and it must declare a `RequestSink` subclass or import another file that does.
+This is your application library file and it must declare a `ApplicationChannel` subclass or import a file that does.
 This is the bare minimum requirement to run an Aqueduct application.
-(See [Deploying](../deploy/overview.md) for more details on running applications.)
+(See [Deploying](../deploy/index.md) for more details on running applications.)

 For organizing applications of reasonable size, we recommend the following structure: